openmrv/MRV/Formatted/Modules_3/4_analysis_SRS_SYS.md

 |8| 1             |    1         | 1     | 0.0737          |    | |
 |9| 2             |    1         | 1     | Margin of error |    | |
 |10| 2             |    2         | 0     | 53%            |    | |

+For analysis of sampled data under stratified random sampling (STR), please check a tutorial here on OpenMRV under process "Area estimation / Accuracy Assessment" and tools "GEE" and "GEE" that focus on STR estimators.

 ### 3.2 Software to automate the analysis of sample results